-If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will grow by 13 percent by 2028.
+If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this field will grow by 13 percent by 2028.

-There are a couple of reasons why these positions are expanding so rapidly.
-One is homeowners taking advantage of government incentives to purchase more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
-Finally, there’s the red-hot home market and a property shortage that’s driven an increase in new construction residences.
+There are several reasons why these positions are increasing so rapidly.
+One is homeowners tapping into government incentives to purchase more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot real estate market and a house shortage that’s driven a boost in new construction residences.

-One of the most needed positions is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to earn.
+One of the number one needed positions is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to receive.

-A HVAC technician is a person who fixes, installs and maintains heating and cooling units.
+An HVAC technician is an individual who repairs, installs and maintains heating and cooling equipment.
 Most serve both homeowners and business owners.
-And, most important, you’ll be skilled with:
+And, most important, you’ll be skilled in:

 Is HVAC a Hard Career?

-• Work in extreme settings, like small or dirty spaces.
+• Work in difficult settings, such as small or dirty spaces.

-• Work in hot or cold areas as equipment is often outdoors.
+• Work in hot or cold areas because equipment is often outdoors.

 • Work evenings, weekends and overtime during peak demand.

-One of the most typical misconceptions about HVAC is that it’s a blue-collar position.
-You need a specific skill set, extensive education and ongoing qualifications.
+One of the most common misconceptions about HVAC is that it’s a blue-collar job.
+You have to have a specific skill set, extensive training and ongoing certification.

 • Avoid being stuck at a desk or in an office.